Low mortgage rates keep owners in their houses longer

 More from this show

-For the longest time in at least 25 years, homeowners are standing still.
+For the longest time in at least 25 years, homeowners have been standing still.
 Reports show the lack of movement is keeping the housing market stagnant.

 Mark Stapp, Director, Masters in Real Estate Development, W. P. Carey School of Business, ASU